SophM/Bubble/README.md

 Each category opens up to a specific series of questions (screenshots below).
 The user answers the questions and submits his/her answers.
 After submission, some infos related to the drink that best matches the user's answers will be displayed using a modal.
 Those info are:
 - for the "cocktail" category: the name, the link towards the recipe and a picture of the cocktail.
-- for the "beer" category: the name of the beer and a picture of the beer bottle/can.
+- for the "beer" category: the name of the beer, the name of the brewery and a picture of the beer bottle/can.
 - for the "wine" category: the name of the type of wine and a picture of a wine bottle as an example.

 For every category, some input validation has been defined so that the user can't submit the form without selecting an option for each question.